shibuk3/Data_Structures_and_Algorithms/Strings/Longest Substring Of All Vowels in Order.md

 ```

-he basic idea is 'a' < 'e' < 'i' < 'o' < 'u'.
-So this problem is to find the length of the longest non-decreasing substring that has five different chars.
+the basic idea is 'a' < 'e' < 'i' < 'o' < 'u'.
+So this problem is to find the length of the longest
+non-decreasing substring that has five different chars.
 ```cpp
 class Solution {
 public: